rayokota/generator-angular-spark/README.md

 - for a Date attribute, an optional constraint to either past values or future values
 - for an Enum attribute, a list of enumerated values
 - whether the attribute is required

+## Creating a REST web service

+Generate the service:

+    yo angular-spark:service [myservice]

+You will be asked to specify attributes for the service, where each attribute has the following:

+- a serviceName
+- a serviceType (get, post, delete, put, options)
+- for a return Type (Object, String, Integer, Long, Float, Double, Boolean, Date, other)

+## Compile and Run

 Compile and rerun the service: